8 tips to get your head in the fish zone

 Taking a more macro view of a chart will greatly assist your tuna and marlin hunt.
 Large landmasses like North Cape and the Mercury Islands create current many miles off the coast.

 Remembering that current is important, fish are smart enough to know that it is hard to get fat if you are constantly running on a treadmill.
 Current brings food and smart fish sit just out of the flow to conserve energy and only swim out to grab it as it appears.

 While the obvious place to get out of the current is behind the structure, and snapper can often be found on the down-tide side of a rock, many more fish can be found right front of the structure hanging in the neutral zone of compression that forms as the flow buffets the structure.
 It’s a hard concept to get your head around, just remember to target the spot right in front of the structure.
 That’s where the fish will be.

 3.Bad moon rising

-If the moon is shining giant in the sky, stay home.
-For reasons unknown to this magazine, fishing on the full moon usually brings little reward.
+If the moon is shining giant in the sky, some beleive it's best to stay home.
+For reasons unknown, fishing on the full moon can often bring little reward.
 Sure, we all have a mate who absolutely slayed them on the full moon but be honest with yourself, how often does this really happen.
 The only exception to this rule is night-time fishing for swordfish.